-- 5. Provide additional funding for school boards to reasonably meet the 2025 deadline for compliance with Accessibility for Ontarians with Disabilities (AODA) Act.
+- 4. Provide additional funding for school boards to reasonably meet the 2025 deadline for compliance with Accessibility for Ontarians with Disabilities (AODA) Act.
 The goal for Ontario is to be fully accessible by 2025, including publicly funded schools.
-Clearly, when the current provincial levels of funding don't even allow for school boards to proactively address disrepair in their school buildings, without specific funding for AODA repair and renewal items in schools, school boards cannot reasonably meet the 2025 deadline for full accessibility in schools. - 6.
+Clearly, when the current provincial levels of funding don't even allow for school boards to proactively address disrepair in their school buildings, without specific funding for AODA repair and renewal items in schools, school boards will not meet the imminent 2025 deadline for full accessibility. - 5.
 Update the provincial regulation that guides the collection and use of Education

 Development Charges (EDCs).
 This provincial regulation is outdated and we urge you to update it so that developers contribute to the local publicly funded school infrastructure from which they ultimately profit.
-We look forward to a time when developers, who clearly profit from choosing to build in communities with "good local publicly funded schools" and "good transit", are contributing to the public school infrastructure from which they profit.
-Hundreds of millions of dollars are being left on the table with the current outdated provincial regulation preventing many school boards from collecting EDCs. - 7.
+We look forward to a time when developers, who clearly profit from choosing to build in communities with "good local publicly funded schools" and "good transit", are contributing to the publicly funded school infrastructure from which they profit.
+Hundreds of millions of dollars are being left on the table with the current outdated provincial regulation preventing many school boards from collecting EDCs. - 6.
 Release annual updates on school building disrepair data; and start collecting and releasing transparent metrics for portables and schoolyards at regular intervals.
 In 2016, the provincial government began releasing disrepair data on a school-by-school basis for the general public to see.
-November 2017 was the last time that the provincial government updated and released this disrepair data.
-To measure the outcome of provincial funding for school infrastructure, your government must continue to collect and publicly release disrepair data for every publicly funded school building in Ontario and begin to collect transparent metrics for portables and schoolyards as well.

-8. Implement a new approach to school closures that is not focused on utilization rates but, instead, determines the importance of a school to its surrounding community and considers the implications for student access to programs and commute times.
+October 2017 was the last time that the provincial government updated and released this disrepair data.
+To measure the outcomes of provincial funding for school infrastructure, your government must not only collect data, but also publicly release disrepair data for every publicly funded school building in Ontario and begin to collect and share transparent metrics for portables and schoolyards as well. - 7.
+Implement a new approach to school closures that is not focused on utilization rates but, instead, determines the importance of a school to its surrounding community and considers the implications for student access to programs and commute times.
 If a school is open, then its capital costs and operational maintenance costs must be fully funded by the provincial government, regardless of the utilization of that school.
-Additionally, the condition of a school relative to other schools nearby must be a consideration in any acceptable new approach to school closures.
-To ensure efficient use of renewal funding by school boards, school boards ought to be incented to keep a school in a relatively good state of repair open instead of a nearby one in a relatively poor state of repair.
+Additionally, the condition of a school relative to other schools nearby must be a consideration, and school boards ought to be incented to keep a school in a relatively good state of repair open instead of a nearby one in a relatively poor state of repair.

-Thank you for the opportunity to provide input to education funding for the 2022/23 school year.
+Thank you for the opportunity to provide input to education funding for the coming year.

-Kind regards, Krista Wylie, Co-founder of Fix Our Schools Campaign 416-525-1540 info@fixourschools.ca
+Krista Wylie, Co-founder of Fix Our Schools Campaign 416-525-1540 or info@fixourschools.ca